 On 1 January 2020, Regulation 443/2009, and the equivalent regulation for vans, Regulation 510/2011, as mentioned below), were repealed and replaced by unified Regulation 2019/631.
 The main features of this Regulation are as follows:

-- The target is for an overall European fleet average of 95g/km of CO2 emissions from 2021 (with the target being phased in during 2020);
+- The target is for an overall European fleet average of 130g/km of CO2 emissions from 2015 (phased in from 2012);

 - The ‘type’ of vehicle is currently determined by its mass.
 Manufacturers that sell predominately heavier cars will have a higher grams of CO2/km target and vice versa;